sailorfe/ephem/README.md

 </div>

-**ephem** is a linux-native cli for astrologers, built with hellenistic tradition and electional and horary practice in mind. it generates horoscopes and monthly ephemerides with professional accuracy.
+`ephem` is a linux-native cli for astrologers, built with hellenistic tradition and electional and horary practice in mind. it generates horoscopes and monthly ephemerides with professional accuracy.

-features include:
+currently supports:
-- all 47 sidereal offsets from [Swiss Ephemeris](https://www.astro.com/swisseph/swephprg.htm)
+- all 47 sidereal offsets from the [Swiss Ephemeris](https://www.astro.com/swisseph/swephprg.htm)
 - the sun, moon, and eight planets (mercury–pluto)
 - choice of lunar node calculation method
 - clear table output for charts and ephemerides